key visual

 How can you fit Berlin’s TV tower inside a Kinder Surprise?

-If you stretch the DNA molecule from a single human cell all the way out, it would be about 2meters long.
-However, the nucleus of a human cell, which contains the DNA, is only about 6 μm in diameter – this is as small as a Kinder Surprise in comparison to Berlin’s TV tower!
+If you stretch the DNA molecule from a single human cell all the way out, it would be about two meters long.
+However, the nucleus of a human cell, which contains the DNA, is only about six μm in diameter – this is as small as a Kinder Surprise in comparison to Berlin’s TV tower!
 How does DNA fit inside such a small space and how does DNA folding affect gene activity and the biology of our cells?
 We at the Pombo lab use state-of-the-art techniques to study the role of chromatin origami in health and disease.

 Registration: central info point at the ground floor